-Sr. No Type of Application Timeline in Working Days 1.
-New Drugs/Investigational New Drugs ("IND"): a.
-IND Applications in consultation with Subject Expert Committee ("SEC"); 30 b.
-New Drug including biological/clinical trials/global clinical trials/new claims in consultation with SEC; 90 c.
+Sr. No Type of Application Timelines in Working Days 1 New Drugs/Investigational New Drugs ("IND"): a.
+IND Applications in consultation with Subject Expert Committee ("SEC"); 30 New Drug including biological/clinical trials/global clinical trials/new claims in consultation with SEC; 90 c.
 Subsequent New Drugs with SEC; and 90 d.
 Fixed Dose Combination in consultation with SEC.
-90 2.
-Import Registration of drugs and biological 270 3.
-Import License of drugs and biological 45 4.
-Import post approval changes for drugs: 180 a.
-Major changes; 90 5. b.
-Minor changes Endorsement of additional product in registration certificate 120 5.
-6. Rule 37 and neutral code 60 7.
-Grant of permission for manufacturing of: 7 b.
-Formulation of unapproved active pharmaceutical ingredient for the development of formulation for test or analysis or clinical trial or bioavailability or bioequivalence study (CT-14); and c.
-Unapproved active pharmaceutical ingredient for the development of formulation for test or analysis - or clinical trial or bioavailability or bioequivalence study (CT-15) 8.
-CLAA in Form 28/28-D128-E/27-C 60 9.
-License to import new drug or IND for the purpose of clinical trial or bioavailability or bioequivalence study or for examination, test or analysis (CT-17) 7 10.
-Permission to conduct bioavailability or bioequivalence study for new drug or IND 90 11.
-Extension of shelf life report 45 12.
-Registration of cosmetics 90 13.
-Registration of Ethics Committee (CT-02) 45 14.
-Biological Post Approval Changes: a.
-Major in consultation with Central Drugs Laboratory, SEC 180 b.
-Minor 90 15.
-Permission for bioavailability or bioequivalence study and its post approval changes for export purpose 15 16.
-Registration of bioavailability or bioequivalence study center (CT-09) 90 17.
-Written confirmation as per European Union Directives 20 18.
-Permission to import small quantity of drugs for personal use 3
+90 2 Import Registration of drugs and biological 270 2 import Registration of drugs and biological 270 3 Import License of drugs and biological 45 3 import Electise of drugs and biological 4 Import post approval changes for drugs: a.
+Major changes; 180 b.
+Minor changes 90 5 Endorsement of additional product in registration certificate 120 6 Rule 37 and neutral code 60 - 7 7 Grant of permission for manufacturing of: 7 a.
+New drug or investigational new drug for clinical trial, bioavailability or bioequivalence study or for examination, test and analysis (CT-11); b.
+Formulation of unapproved active pharmaceutical ingredient for the devel- opment of formulation for test or analysis or clinical trial or bioavailability or bioequivalence study (CT-14); and c.
+Unapproved active pharmaceutical ingredient for the development of formu- lation for test or analysis or clinical trial or bioavailability or bioequivalence study (CT-15) 5.aa y (2.1.5) 8 CLAA in Form 28/28-D128-E/27-C 60 9 License to import new drug or IND for the purpose of clinical trial or bioavailability 7 or bioequivalence study or for examination, test or analysis (CT-17) 10 Demoission to conduct his availability or his available of the same of the sam 00 10 Permission to conduct bioavailability or bioequivalence study for new drug or IND 90